helq/report-hw1-IELE4014/02-preprocessing.md

 the problem, the second kind of model used was a neural network with a single hidden layer of arbitrary size.
-To select the right size on the number of neurons in the hidden network k-fold cross validation was used, for this the training set was divided in blocks of 14% of the dataset size (XXXX data points by block \todo{add number}).
+To select the right size on the number of neurons in the hidden network k-fold cross validation was used, for this the training set was divided in blocks of 14% of the dataset size (1297 data points by block).
 With a size of 14% it was possible to break the training set in six blocks, contrary to use 15% (the value used for the test set) which would only give five blocks to perform k-fold.

 An important point to note here is that the same test and training sets, as well as the "validation" sets used in cross validation, were the same for all models tested, i.e., the